-Problem Cause/Solution File cannot be played back.
+Problem Cause/Solution m m File cannot be played back.
 This camera may not be able to play back images saved with another make or model of digital camera.
 This camera cannot play back movies recorded with another make or model of digital camera.
 This camera may not be able to play back data edited on a computer. - Cannot zoom in on image.
 Playback zoom cannot be used with movies.
 For small images, the magnification rate displayed on the screen may not be compatible with the actual magnification rate.
-This camera may not be able to zoom in on images captured with another make or model of digital camera. - Cannot edit images.
+This camera may not be able to zoom in on images captured with another make or model of digital camera.
+Cannot edit images.
 Some images cannot be edited.
 Images that have already been edited may not be edited again.
 There is not enough free space on the memory card or in the internal memory.
 This camera is unable to edit images captured with other cameras.
 Editing functions used for images are not available for movies.
-26, 53 - - - Images are not displayed on TV.
+26, 47 - - Images are not displayed on TV.
 Video mode is not correctly set in the setup menu.
 The memory card contains no images.
 Remove the memory card to play back images in the internal memory.
-64, 97 - 6 The camera is off.
+57, 87 - 6 Nikon Transfer 2 does not start when the camera is connected to a computer.
+The camera is off.
 The battery is exhausted.
 The USB cable is not correctly connected.
-The USB cable is not correctly connected.
 The camera is not recognized by the computer.
 The computer is not set to start Nikon Transfer 2 automatically.
-For more information about Nikon Transfer 2, refer to help information contained in ViewNX 2. - 98, 104 104, 111 - -
+For more information about Nikon Transfer 2, refer to help information contained in ViewNX 2. - 88, 90 90, 97 - -

-Problem Cause/Solution The PictBridge startup screen is not displayed when the camera is connected to a printer.
+Problem Cause/Solution Ф The PictBridge startup screen is not displayed when the camera is connected to a printer.
 With some PictBridge-compatible printers, the PictBridge startup screen may not be displayed and it may be impossible to print images when Auto is selected for Charge by computer in the setup menu.
 Set Charge by computer to Off and reconnect the camera to the printer.
-Images to be printed are not displayed. inted are not • Remove the memory card to print images in the Cannot select paper size with the camera.
-Cannot select paper size with the camera.
-Cannot select the paper size.
-The camera cannot be used to select the paper size select the paper size.
-The printer does not support the paper sizes specified by the camera.
-The printer automatically selects the paper size. -
+57,88 Images to be printed are not displayed.
+The memory card contains no images.
+Remove the memory card to print images in the internal memory. - 6 Cannot select paper size with the camera.
+The camera cannot be used to select the paper size in the following situations, even when printing from a PictBridge-compatible printer.
+Use the printer to select the paper size. • The printer does not support the paper sizes specified by the camera. • The printer automatically selects the paper size. -